biolab/orange2/docs/reference/rst/Orange.evaluation.rst

 compute various performance scores like classification accuracy and AUC.

-There is a third module, which is unrelated to this scheme,:obj:`Orange.evaluation.reliability`, that assesses the reliability of individual predictions.
+There is a third module available as an add-on, which is unrelated to this scheme,:obj:`Orange.evaluation.reliability`, that assesses the reliability of individual predictions.